Here is my best coming out advice:

 I would recommend sitting down with a principal or head teacher or someone of that sort to help you talk through possible options.
 I think broad information dispersal is best – either by email or a teacher meeting.
 If you do not have a supportive teacher/principal, I would go to your GSA head or a nearby LGBTQ+ center to find someone to advocate for you.
 You are not alone.
 If a teacher or administrator is making you feel like you are wrong for being transgender, they are wrong, not you.
 It is their job to keep you safe so they can educate you and making space for your identity is absolutely part of keeping you safe.

 With younger kids….

+Refer to these examples/templates for how to talk to kids about gender if you're coming out as trans or non-binary.
 Be simple.
 Little kids often don’t really care much about your gender.
 They care about whether or not you like the same toys that they do and if you want to play with them.
 Of course, at some ages (5-8 or so) they are testing boundaries and might try to push your buttons at first (some little kids like to make fun of everything and do everything they’re told not to.)
 But for the most part, kids are quick to understand.
 They don’t have much experience or conception of reality to draw from and so you get to add to their concept of “normal.